bwasty/gltf-loader-ts/README.md

 Engine-agnostic glTF 2.0 loader in TypeScript.

-_EARLY PROTOTPYE - NOTHING TO SEE YET_
+_EARLY PROTOTYPE - NOTHING TO SEE YET_